Welcome to Code for Life.

 - Issues within science, especially within New Zealand.
 Science is a great enterprise, but there’s always room for improvement.

-- Developments in computational biology (my profession).
+- Developments in computational biology.

 - Plain old ruminations.
 We all have our navel-gazing days…

 Readers are encouraged to ask questions and suggest topics they’d like covered.

 I don’t claim to be a gifted philosopher or an expert on matters far and wide.
 I’m frequently embarrassed by things I didn’t know… aren’t we all?
 Readers are welcome to correct any errors but please substantiate your claims.
 You’ll help yourself if you are polite about corrections.